From Clinton lovefest to Trump victory, a day of whiplash

 Like a crash test dummy, America’s collective cranium was flung violently back and forth upon impact with the most shocking presidential election outcome of modern times.

 President Donald J. Trump.
 First Lady Melania Trump.
-The White House interior redecorated to resemble Versailles.
-The spray-tanned leader of the free world Tweeting about Miss Universe contestants from the Oval Office.
+The White House redecorated to resemble Versailles.
+The spray-tanned leader of the free world tweeting from the Oval Office about Miss Universe contestants or his pal Vladimir Putin.
+Yes, the gusher of material for “Saturday Night Live” is going to flow for four more years.
+And yes, democratic values such as decency, fairness, opportunity and civil rights are going to be dismantled and replaced by a con man’s platform of xenophobia, resentment, greed and incivility.

 President Obama compared Trump’s provocative, preposterous, polarizing campaign to a “parody of a reality show.”
-But this is really happening.
-On Jan.
-20, the first African-American president will hand the keys not to the first female American president, but to the first real estate mogul/celebrity American president with a brand name.
+But this is actually happening: On Jan.
+20, the first African-American president will hand the keys not to the first female American president, but to the first celebrity real estate mogul American president with a brand name.

 “USA!
 USA!
 USA!”
 Trump supporters chanted at 3 a.m.
-Tuesday when returns confirmed what few had imagined 17 months ago when Trump squared off against 16 Republican rivals: He had defeated Clinton in swing state after swing state, including Florida.
+Tuesday when returns confirmed what few had imagined 17 months ago as Trump squared off against 16 Republican rivals in what seemed to be another compulsive publicity stunt.
+He had defeated Clinton in swing state after swing state, including Florida.

-His loyalists, wearing red “Make America Great Again” caps and pink “Hot Chicks For Trump” buttons, whooped, high-fived, clinked Heineken bottles and waved “Hispanics For Trump” and “Silent Majority For Trump” signs.
-They posed for photos next to a large cake baked as a bust of Trump, and it was difficult to tell which was more lifelike — Trump’s hair or the elaborately coiffed frosting hair.
+His loyalists, wearing red “Make America Great Again” caps and pink “Hot Chicks For Trump” buttons, whooped, high-fived, clinked Heineken bottles and waved “Hispanics For Trump,” “Bikers For Trump,” “Silent Majority For Trump” and “Deplorable Lives Matter” signs.
+The tone was more hostile than exuberant, as if everybody was itching to extract revenge.
+They posed for photos next to a large cake baked as a bust of Trump, and it was difficult to tell which was more lifelike — Trump’s hair or the elaborately coiffed frosting.

 As the crowd swayed and bounced, a few of us in the journalists’ pen noticed an obese red-hatted man groping the rear end of a woman in front of him.
-When she turned to see who was emulating our new president, we pointed him out to a cop, who escorted the groper out of the ballroom.
+When she turned to see who was emulating our new president, we identified the groper to a cop, who escorted him out of the ballroom.

 Two proudly conservative college students rejoiced as Trump spoke from the stage.
-As for his sexist comments about women, “Oh, that’s just locker room talk,” said Mark Pawelec.
+As for Trump’s vulgar, misogynistic comments about women, “Oh, that’s just locker room talk,” said Mark Pawelec, 19.
 “All guys say stuff like that.”

+Former Arizona Gov. Jan Brewer waved her hand when asked about the women who accused Trump of sexual assault.

+“So long ago,” she said.
+But what about his rants against Muslims and Mexicans, his mocking of people with disabilities?
+Brewer smiled.
+“This is a movement.
+This is Reaganesque.”

 Cheers rose as Trump drove home his central point.